igorgaming/js-events/README.md

 When you bind a handler to single event second time, first handler will be removed.

 When you bind a handler to mass event, first handler will not be removed.
-Also, the call of all handlers occurs sequentially relative to when they were bound (the bound ones before are called first).
+Also, the call of all handlers occurs sequentially relative to when they were bound.

 ```
 class YourClass {